apache/hertzbeat/home/docs/start/postgresql-change.md

     password: 123456
     url: jdbc:h2:./data/hertzbeat;MODE=MYSQL
 ```
-Specific replacement parameters is as follows and you need to configure account, ip, port according to the postgresql environment:
+Specific replacement parameters are as follows and you need to configure account, ip, port according to the postgresql environment:
 ```yaml
 spring:
    config: